martynas199/EliteBooker-backend/STRIPE_CONNECT_GUIDE.md

 **Result:**

 - £0.50 stays in platform account
-- £49.50 transferred to beautician account
+- £49.50 transferred to specialist account
 - Payment tracked in `Appointment.payment.stripe`

 ### Product Purchase with Connect